 I love the town and people of Mineral Wells.
 I have lived here for over 30 years and Rual and I raised our children in this community.
 I hold a BS Degree in Medical Technology and retired from my profession in 2005.
 I have studied piano throughout my lifetime and in addition to working at the funeral home I teach a class of piano students.
 I always remember that life is in the moment.

 Casey was born and raised in Mineral Wells, and his family owned and operated Lister Pharmacy from 1960-1998.
 He graduated from Perrin-Whitt High School in 1995.
 He began classes at the Dallas Institute of Funeral Service in 1997 and graduated in 1998 with an Associates Degree in Funeral Directing and Embalming.
 He had the chance to move back to Mineral Wells and work for Baum-Carlock-Bumgardner Funeral Home in 2002, so he did so and has never regretted it.
-He is a member of the Mineral Wells Noon Lions Club, and Leaning Tree Church.
-He and his wife Candy welcomed their new baby girl, Lexy Faith Lister, on July 12, 2007.
+He is a member of Rock Creek Road Baptist Church where he serves as Song Leader and a Deacon.
+He and his wife Candy have on child, Lexy Faith Lister, born on July 12, 2007.

 Donna Ballenger is the third generation of her family to work for Baum-Carlock-Bumgardner Funeral Home.
 Her grandfather and father also worked for the funeral home in the latter 1950’s when it was Baum and Carlock Funeral Home and in the early 1960’s after the Bumgardner’s purchased it and added their name.
 She graduated nursing school in 1972.
 She became a licensed insurance agent in 1985, continued her insurance education and received designation of L.U.T.C.F. in 1989.
 She became a Certified Crematory Operator in 2009.